-There was no indication that a switch to marking smolts using VIE from fin clips impacted the capture efficiency.
+Tests to measure whether capture efficiency differed between VIE from fin clips was not repeated in 2019.
+Tests completed in 2018 found no indication that a switch to marking smolts using VIE from fin clips impacted the capture efficiency.
 For Coho, capture efficiency estimates were nearly identical for both marking methods (clipped = 0.33, VIE = 0.32; Appendix 5.4).
 The difference in capture efficiency was also very small for Steelhead (clipped = 0.21, VIE = 0.18).
-The Chi square test of independence also support the finding that mark type did not impact capture efficiency (Chi square test, Coho p = 0.63, Steelhead p = 0.55; Appendix 5.4).
+The Chi square test of independence also support the finding that mark type did not impact capture efficiency (Chi square test, Coho p = 0.63, Steelhead p = 0.55; Appendix 5.6).
 Comparing capture efficiency between the two marking methods reflects the sum total of all ways that marking methods could impact the number of reported recaptures including: survival between marking and recapture; behavioural changes impacting catchability; mark loss and mark detection.

-Abundance across all years and reaches for Steelhead are reported in Table 5.6.
+Abundance across all years and reaches for Steelhead are reported in Appendix 5.4.
 Analysis of abundance trends across years or by flow treatment period are included in Section 6.

-5.2.2.4 Chum and Pink
+5.2.2.4 Chum